-Besides causing the death of about half the carrier's crew, Chester said when one of the Japanese planes hit the conning tower, it nearly killed the captain, a man he said was like a father to him.
+Besides causing the death of over 100 of the carrier's crew, Chester said when one of the Japanese planes hit the conning tower, it nearly killed the captain, a man he said was like a father to him.

 "He was bleeding like a sieve.
 We didn't think he was going to make it, no way," Chester said.
 He said shrapnel had punctured Capt.
 Dixie Kiefer's body in 65 places and despite the injuries, the captain vowed he would be standing on shore to greet "his boys" when they returned to land.

 "When we pulled into Hawaii, he wasn't standing, but he was there," Chester said.
 Kiefer watched from a wheel chair as the Ticonderoga came into port.

 Chester said life at sea in World War II also offered him a front row seat to some of the most memorable events in modern history including the Japanese surrender to Gen. Douglas MacArthur aboard the USS Missouri and the dropping of the atomic bombs credited with forcing the surrender.

 "They came up the gangway one by one ..."
 Chester said of the Japanese officers.
 "They had swords and the handles on the swords were full of diamonds, pearls, emeralds; all the stones you could think of.
 "I would like to know what MacArthur did with all those things.
 I would like to have one of them."